 If you have a dog that loves to play fetch, you can use this play drive to build a strong behavior in the water.

 - Have two of the same kind of floating water fetch toy for your dog.
-A bumper like this one works well because it's easy for your dog to see in the water.
-Another alternative is our fetch "stick," which is waterproof, easy on your dog's teeth, floats, and also comes in bright colors that are easy for your dog to see in the water.
+A bumper like this one from Hyper Pet works well because it's easy for your dog to see in the water (and stands up to lots of chewing).
+Another alternative is our fetch "stick," which is waterproof, easy on your dog's teeth, floats, and also comes in bright colors that are easy for your dog to see.

 - For safety and to help guide your dog back to the boat if needed, use a long lead while you introduce this cue in the water environment.
 This 30-foot lead is a great option with its bright color and it floats in water.
-Note: Just make sure that no other boats are around that might run over your line while your dog is in the water, as serious damages and injuries can ensure if this were to happen.
+Safety Note: Just make sure that no other boats are around that might run over your line while your dog is in the water, as serious damages and injuries can happen.

 - Practice calling your dog from the same spot on the boat to build consistency with where you want them to swim back to and reload, such as your boat platform or a dog-friendly boat ramp or ladder.
 This will help in case of emergency if your dog goes overboard as they will have practice returning to the same spot.